 WHAT WE DO

-The Healthcare Ministry at FBC St Pete main priority is COMMUNICATION with our congregation through personal talk, announcements, E-news, and our Health Ministry Web Page.
-See our options below:
+The Healthcare Ministry at FBC St Pete main priority is COMMUNICATION with our congregation through guest speakers, announcements, and our Health Ministry Web Page.

 The Healthcare Ministry at FBC St Pete team members include Faith Community Nurses (FCN) and Congregational Health Promoters (CHPS) working as a team.
 An FCN is a volunteer registered nurse licensed in Florida and has completed the FCN course sponsored through St. Anthony’s Hospital.
 A CHP is a volunteer, non-licensed health worker who has completed St. Anthony’s training course and works with the FCNs in our ministry.
 Our program is a community, and faith-based ministry offered to individuals of all ages who are associated with our congregation.